-Welcome to Thomas Nelson Community College’s Stormwater Management Program information page provided by the Plant Services Department.
+Welcome to Virginia Peninsula Community College’s Stormwater Management Program information page provided by the Plant Services Department.
 Here you will find information about the College’s stormwater management program, stormwater management regulations, and general information on stormwater related issues.
 You will also find suggestions and actions you can take to help prevent stormwater pollution.

 The goal of the College’s stormwater management program is to ensure that stormwater generated on College’s two campuses does not adversely affect the surface or groundwaters on campus, in the community and in the state of Virginia.

 Stormwater management is now an integral part of our interaction with our environment.
 As students, faculty and staff, our most common daily activities can have an unhealthy impact on Virginia’s waterways.
 Every time that it rains, everything we leave on the streets, parking lots and lawns washes through our ditches and storm drains into our streams, rivers, lakes and other waterways.
 What the rain washes away (known as stormwater runoff) can pick up chemicals, dirt, debris and other pollutants that flow in the College’s storm sewer system.

 Polluted stormwater runoff effects the environment we live in through the following pathways:

 - Sediment – sediment clouds the water and makes it difficult or impossible for aquatic plants to grow.

 - Bacteria (and other pathogens) – bacteria and other harmful microorganisms can wash into swimming areas and create health hazards, often resulting in beach closures.

 - Debris – debris such as plastic bags, bottles and cigarette butts that are washed into bodies of water can choke, suffocate or disable aquatic life.